-This is the most popular and biggest fair in Prague, and indeed the Czech Republic, and also the first spring fair in Europe.
+This is the most popular and biggest fair in Prague, the Czech Republic, and the first spring fair in Europe.
 St Matthew’s Fair, known as Matějská pouť to the locals, is a time-honoured Czech tradition; the earliest recorded festival began over 410 years ago, and although times have changed, the rides have only got better.
-In total there are some 130 attractions on the exhibition grounds, including rollercoasters, houses of horror, carousels, waterfalls, virtual reality machines, cannonballs, a water world and a ferris wheel.
+In total, there are some 130 attractions on the exhibition grounds, including rollercoasters, houses of horror, carousels, waterfalls, virtual reality machines, cannonballs, a water world and a Ferris wheel.

 Even though St Matthew’s Fair is mainly a place where children can enjoy carousels, rollercoasters and other games, adults and parents accompanying kids will not be left out, with a full range of adrenaline-pumping attractions dedicated especially to them.
 Some attractions are age-restricted for safety reasons.

-There are various musical performances on the programme for St Matthew’s fair, as well as food stands selling all sorts of goodies, including traditional Czech gingerbread, Turkish honey, the ever-popular cotton candy and freshly smoked Moravian meats and real slivovitz.
+Various musical performances on the programme for St Matthew’s fair and food stands selling all sorts of goodies, including traditional Czech gingerbread, Turkish honey, the ever-popular cotton candy, and freshly smoked Moravian meats and real slivovitz.

 In addition to all the fun that the attractions bring, you can enjoy the accompanying music and show programmes, buy some delicious sweets like traditional gingerbread in the shape of hearts with the names of your beloved ones, Turkish honey and cotton candy.
-Or if you prefer to taste some Czech sausages, Czech beer or other junk food there are a lot of kiosks available, and even a decent restaurant.
+Or if you prefer to taste some Czech sausages, Czech beer or other junk food, there are many kiosks available, and even a decent restaurant.

 A huge chain merry-go-round, fifty metres tall.
 100 CZK for one ride.